 How We Helped

-We argued that as Mr W has a family to support, he needs his pension and income to support his family now and in the future.
+Our Divorce Solicitor argued that as Mr W has a family to support, he needs his pension and income to support his family now and in the future.
 We suggested that as Mr W’s ex-wife had supported herself for 12 years, she didn’t need further income from Mr W.

-We also suggested that there should be a Clean Break Order in place, because when a Clean Break Order is granted by the Court, neither person can make a financial claim against the other in the future.
+The Solicitor also suggested that there should be a Clean Break Order in place, because when a Clean Break Order is granted by the Court, neither person can make a financial claim against the other in the future.

 Both Mr W and his ex-wife reached agreement at Court.
 His ex-wife only got 24% of one of Mr W’s pensions.
 The usual starting point when splitting a pension is normally 50/50.